dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 Description - Examines requests to ensure that they contain only a single "Host" header.
 This is an example of an HTTP Request Smuggling Attack

-Risk
-An attacker may try to evade security checks by confusing ASM and/or application servers as to which hostname is being accessed.
+Risk - An attacker may try to evade security checks by confusing ASM and/or application servers as to which hostname is being accessed.

-Examples
-The website may be accessed by non-browser clients attempting to bypass security gateways.
+Example - The website may be accessed by non-browser clients attempting to bypass security gateways.

 ..
 NOTE:: There will be little guidance on this section.
 Use what you have learned above to complete this lab.
 Please ask an instructor if you need help.